jgrembi/jgrembi.github.io/_news/2025-09-29-Bangladesh-trip.md

   teaser: /images/news/Bangladesh_cover.jpg
 author_profile: true
 ---
 This summer, PI Dr. Jessica Grembi and graduate student Nazifa Tabassum traveled to Bangladesh for the lab’s first field visit.
-Bangladesh is one of the study sites of the Experimental Medicine Platform, funded by the Bill & Melinda Gates Foundation, which tests microbial-directed interventions and their effects on biomarkers of Environmental Enteric Dysfunction (EED) in pregnant mothers in low- and middle-income countries.
+Bangladesh is one of the study sites of the Experimental Medicine Platform, funded by the Gates Foundation, which tests microbial-directed interventions and their effects on biomarkers of Environmental Enteric Dysfunction (EED) in pregnant mothers in low- and middle-income countries.

 ![Grembi Lab in the field!](/images/news/Bangladesh_cover.JPG)